dhellmann/pymotw/PyMOTW/threading/index.rst

 Starting a task in a thread with a Timer
 ========================================

-One example of a reason to subclass Thread is provided by Timer, also included in threading.
-A Timer lets you start the work of your thread after a delay, and cancel the operation at any point within that time period.
+One example of a reason to subclass :class:`Thread` is provided by :class:`Timer`, also included in :mod:`threading`.
+A :class:`Timer` lets you start the work of your thread after a delay, and cancel the operation at any point within that time period.

 .. include:: threading_timer.py
     :literal:
     :start-after: #end_pymotw_header

 Notice that the second timer is never run, and the first timer appears to run after the rest of the main program is done.
-Since it is not a daemon thread, we do not have to join() it explicitly to block waiting for it.
+Since it is not a daemon thread, we do not have to :func:`join()` it explicitly to block waiting for it.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_timer.py'))